ravel01106/example-creational--design-pattern/README.md

-# Example of the use of the factory design pattern
+# Example of the use of the creational design pattern